 We put the entire generated image in a cartographic server.
 You can browse the map freely (Select the “S2_RGB (High-Res)” from the layer menu, to display the 1.5m Sentinel-2 image).
 You can also display patches used for training (“Training patches footprint” layer).

-Our dataset is composed as follow:
+Our “Tokyo dataset” is freely available.
+It is composed as follow:

 It is completely user-oriented, and you can use the provided applications in graphical user interface as any Orfeo ToolBox applications.
 Concepts introduced in OTBTF are presented in .
+The easiest way to install and begin with OTBTF is to use the provided docker images.

 Deep learning backgrounds